xmorg/myebookshellread/README.md

-# myebookshellread - a command line ebook reader shell script and now, a C version too
+# myebookshellread - a command line ebook reader

 An very lightweight (just a shell script — and now optionally C!) ebook reader that can use either espeak, espeak-ng, or flite TTS.